greenelab/deep-review/sections/06_discussion.md

 * https://github.com/greenelab/deep-review/issues/139#issuecomment-268901804

-As discussed in Data Limitations, biomedical datasets often contain a limited number of instances or labels, which ofter leads to poor performance of machine learning algorithms.
-When applied to such datasets, deep learning models are particularly prone to over-fitting due to their high representational power.
-However, Transfer Learning techniques also known as Domain Adaptation enable transfer of patterns extracted from larger and/or labeled datasets from different domain to the problem in hand.
+As discussed above, biomedical datasets often contain a limited number of instances or labels, which ofter leads to poor performance of machine learning algorithms.
+When trained on such datasets, deep learning models are particularly prone to overfitting due to their high representational power.
+However, Transfer Learning techniques also known as Domain Adaptation enable transfer of extracted patterns between different datasets and even domains.
+This allows a model to take advantage on larger labeled data for training of a model that then can be reused for the problem in hand.
+Deep neural networks exhibit high transferability of learnt features even when pre-training and target sets are distant [@tag:Yosinski2014].

+Examples of deep transfer learning applications to biological image analysis demonstrate an ability of deep learning models to predict sub-cellular localizations for proteins that were not present in original training set [@tag:Parnamaa2017].
+Such models perform reasonably well even when applied to images obtained with different fluorescent labels, imaging techniques, and in new cell types [ @tag:Kraus2017].
+Moreover, large scale natural image sets [@tag:Russakovsky2015_imagenet] proven to be useful for pre-training deep networks that then can serve as features extractors applied to various types of biological images [@tag:Angermueller2016_dl_review @tag:Pawlowski2016].